By Sharon Atieno

-It will also help practitioners in the global south to become more empowered to design local solutions to future pandemics which are likely to be more effective versus copy pasting as in the case of COVID-19 where African countries had to rely on what other countries were doing, Dr. Oti noted.
+It will also help practitioners in the global south to become more empowered to design local solutions to future pandemics which are likely to be more effective versus copy-pasting as in the case of COVID-19 where African countries had to rely on what other countries were doing, Dr. Oti noted.

 Decolonization, he added will enable local knowledge to be taken more seriously at the global level and given the respect and seriousness it deserves.

-Besides decolonization, he said African governments still had a role to play by investing more in health care, public health surveillance and building resilience of health systems to pandemics.
+Besides decolonization, he said African governments still had a role to play by investing more in health care, public health surveillance, and building resilience of health systems to pandemics.

-Dr. Oti called on African countries to leverage on the continent’s population to accelerate preparedness for the next pandemic.
+Dr. Oti called on African countries to leverage the continent’s population to accelerate preparedness for the next pandemic.

-“If we had a streamlined process for Africa as a continent then it becomes more attractive for investors to invest in our public health system, manufacturing, therapeutics and things that can help us prepare for the next pandemic,” he said, noting that the African Continental Free Trade Area (AfCTA) and the partnership for African Vaccine manufacturing offer such an opportunity.
+“If we had a streamlined process for Africa as a continent then it becomes more attractive for investors to invest in our public health system, manufacturing, therapeutics, and things that can help us prepare for the next pandemic,” he said, noting that the African Continental Free Trade Area (AfCTA) and the partnership for African Vaccine manufacturing offer such an opportunity.

-According to Prof. Walter Jaoko, Director Kenya AIDS Vaccine Institute (KAVI), for Africa to better prepare for the next pandemic, there is need to strengthen the African Centre for Disease Control and Prevention (CDC) as well as strengthen public health institutions.
+According to Prof. Walter Jaoko, Director of Kenya AIDS Vaccine Institute (KAVI), for Africa to better prepare for the next pandemic, there is a need to strengthen the African Centre for Disease Control and Prevention (CDC) as well as strengthen public health institutions.